elimirks/simpleHTTP/README.md

 In case you want to use this...

 1. Create a directory called 'http' which is a sibling to the server.pl file.
-2. Add files (images work now!), html, etc... no preprocessing yet.
+2. Add files -- html, images, perl files...
 3. Run server.pl as root, and test out your brand new HTTP server :)

+Only perl will be allowed to run with this server.
+This will help the execution be super fast.

+Perl processing usage:

+All print statements will direct to the response.

+Example:

+-- index.pl --
+$somevar = "value";
+print "<html><head></head><body>$somevar</body></html>";
+-- EOF --

 TODO:

 - Add HTTP header support.
-- Add support for preprocessors.
-- Add configuration file support (base http directory, preprocessor matching..)
-- Scan the requested directory for index.???
+- Scan the requested directory for index\.(htm?l)|(pl)
- - In the config, the exact extentions should be specified.
+- Syntax error handling for returning perl files.

 PARTIALLY DONE: